richardgourley/sql-server-query-to-pandas/README.md

 ## GETTING STARTED
 - Install the packages - 'pandas' and 'pyodbc'
+- Open the included .ipynb file
 - Replace the details in the connection string with your SQL Server credentials
-- Follow the steps included to:
+- Follow the steps in the file included in order to:
   - Create a table
   - Insert data
   - Query the data